-This policy applies to children, families, staff, educators, visitors, and management of the Service.
+This policy applies to children, families, staff, educators, approved provider, nominated supervisor, visitors, and management of the Service.

 IMPLEMENTATION

 Our Service has a responsibility to help children to develop good food practices and approaches, by working with families and educators.